-- 1. Federal Local Assistance funding is a separate grant.
-The grant dollars are added into the special education funding before it is distributed by ADA (Column D). - 2.
-Local Special Education Property Taxes are also added into the special education funding before it is distributed by ADA (Column D). - Personnel Development funding is included in the AB602 Base apportionment.
-District and West End Student Services funding remains in AB602 Base, but the WESELPA's portion of Personnel Development funding is taken off the top before the special education dollars are distributed to member LEAs by ADA (Column G).
+- 1. Beginning with 2023/24 AB602 funding, the SELPA AB602 funding model will use the CDE calculation of the Base Grant Entitlement by individual LEA to allocate the Base Grant funding to member LEAs. - Federal Local Assistance funding is a separate grant.
+The grant dollars are added into the AB602 funding model along with AB602 special education funding before it is distributed by ADA (Column D). - 3.
+Local Special Education Property Taxes become a deduction to the Base Grant Entitlement on the AB602 funding exhibit; Property Taxes are factored into the SELPA AB602 funding model as part of the CDE calculation of the Base Grant Entitlement by individual LEA (Column D). - Personnel Development funding is included in AB602 special education funding.
+WESELPA's portion of Personnel Development funding is taken off the top before the special education dollars are distributed to member LEAs by ADA (Column G).